phalcon/incubator/README.md

 ### Installing via Composer

-Install composer in a common location or in your project:
+Install Composer in a common location or in your project:

 ```bash
 curl -s http://getcomposer.org/installer | php
 ```

-Create the composer.json file as follows:
+Create the `composer.json` file as follows:

 ```json
 {